NDIR is an industry term for "nondispersive infrared", and is the most common type of sensor used to measure carbon dioxide, or CO2.

 Modern NDIR CO2 sensors

-Today's newest generation of CO2 sensors has even more optimized waveguides, allowing a longer optical light path to be folded into an even smaller
+Today's newest generation of CO2 sensors have even more optimized waveguides, allowing a longer optical light path to be folded into an even smaller

 8 mm x 33 mm x 20 mm footprint.